 The Okavango Delta is produced by seasonal flooding.
-The Okavango river drains the summer (January-February) rainfall from the Angola highlands and the surge flows 1,200 kilometres in approximately one month.
+The Okavango River drains the summer (January-February) rainfall from the Angola highlands and the surge flows 1,200 kilometers in approximately one month.
 The waters then spread over the 250 km by 150 km area of the delta over the next four months (March-June).
-The high temperature of the delta causes rapid transpiration and evaporation, resulting in a cycle of rising and falling water level.
+The high temperature of the delta causes rapid transpiration and evaporation, resulting in a cycle of rising and falling water levels.

 The flood peaks between June and August, during Botswana’s dry winter months, when the delta swells to three times its permanent size, attracting animals from miles around and creating one of Africa’s greatest concentrations of wildlife.

 The reality is that being on the delta, slowly taking in this giant ever-changing wilderness is an experience that I wish everyone could get to see.